 Good idea: paid apps and subscriptions

-Most children’s apps, including KidsECook and Language learning app by Tribal Nova, choose either a paid or subscription monetization model.
+Most children’s apps, including KidsECook, choose either a paid or subscription monetization model.
 This way you leave the decision to parents and avoid unintended purchases.

 A lot of developers are afraid to create children’s applications because, at first glance, the process looks like creating an app for aliens.
 But if you choose the right approach and take into account all the above-mentioned points, the task becomes much easier.
 If you have an idea for a children’s application, don’t hesitate to bring it to life with Yalantis – we know how to develop and design amazing apps for kids.